dribnet/ArrayLike.js/README.md

 ### Enhanced arrays

 A common case is authors
-of container classes that do not wish to modify the Array prototype directly, but instead wish to offer an enhanced array-like container class.
+of container objects that do not wish to modify the Array prototype directly, but instead wish to offer an enhanced array-like container object.

 For example, the [array](https://github.com/MatthewMueller/array) project provides array like objects that also support